B i o g r a p h y

 In 1994, following his passion for Jazz, Pérez-Albela relocated to the United States to study at the Berklee College of Music, where he graduated with a Bachelor’s Degree in Professional Music, later he graduated Summa Cum Laude from Berklee's Global Jazz Institute obtaining his Masters Degree in jazz performance.

 Jorge has performed and or recorded with Grammy-winners: Maria Schneider, Danilo Perez, Ruben Blades, The Either Orchestra, Claudio Ragazzi, Gian Marco and Eva Ayllon.
-As well as world renowned artists: George Garzone, Avishai Cohen, Tal Gamlieli, Marco Pignataro, Daniel Blake, Tim Ray, Rufus Reid, Eddie Gomez, Jorge Roeder, Sissy Castrogiovanni, Mili Bermejo, Denise Donatelli, Geoffrey Keezer, Bert Seager, Claudia Acuna, Sofia Rei, Joey Blake, Tania Libertad, Eric Kurimski, Bruce Barlett, John Lockwood, Jason Palmer and Grace Kelly.
+As well as world renowned artists: George Garzone, Avishai Cohen, Daniel Blake, Tim Ray, Rufus Reid, Eddie Gomez, Jorge Roeder, Sissy Castrogiovanni, Mili Bermejo, Geoffrey Keezer, Bert Seager, Claudia Acuna, Sofia Rei, Joey Blake, Tania Libertad, Eric Kurimski, Bruce Bartlett, John Lockwood, Jason Palmer and Grace Kelly.

 A Boston resident, Pérez-Albela is actively involved in the city’s jazz scene and frequently commutes to New York City for performances in venues such as: The Blue Note, The Jazz Standard, The Jazz Gallery, Sweet Rhythm, Tonic, Jordan Hall, Scullers jazz club, The Regattabar and The Berklee Performance center.